 When the leaves start to fall in Orlando, I know it’s my favorite season.
 The weather is cooling down, life seems to move a little more slowly, and the Orlando Magic games start to steal my work productivity.
-However, leaves can cause quite the dilemma for your lawn.
+However, leaves can cause quite a dilemma for your lawn.
 Your soil requires sunlight and nutrients to flourish, so when there are large piles of leaves resting on your lawn, they are, in effect, blocking the sunlight and nutrients.
 Needless to say, this is detrimental to healthy turf.

 Of course, LawnStarter offers affordable leaf removal in Orlando and the surrounding area.
 So, if you don’t want to bother picking up a rake, pick up the phone and call us and we’ll see what we can do for you.
 If you’re more of a DIYer, continue reading to learn about how and why you should do leaf removal in Orlando, FL.